eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

     Now, the title in the R Markdown file and the pdf are the same.
     `` `$title$` `` in the LaTeX template will be replaced by the value of `title` supplied by the YAML header.

 9. Let’s also include the content of the R Markdown file.
-In the LaTeX template, go to right before ``` \end{documnet} (around line 174) and add `` ```$body$``` `` (without the backticks).
-The special variable ```body\` will be replaced by the actual rendered contents of the R Markdown file.
+In the LaTeX template, go to right before `\end{docunent}` (around line 174) and add `` `$body$` `` (without the backticks).
+The special variable `body` will be replaced by the actual rendered contents of the R Markdown file.

+10. Also, change `knitr::opts_chunk$set(echo = TRUE)` to `knitr::opts_chunk$set(echo = FALSE)`.
+This is because the latex template doesn’t yet define the necessary environment to display code blocks, which is generally not necessary in journal articles.
+If you need to show code blocks, you can add `` `$highlighting-macros$` `` (see this [StackOverflow answer](https://stackoverflow.com/a/51630795/4909767)).

-10. Knit again!
+11. Knit again!

     This time you’ll see the sample R Markdown document in the PDF.

-11. You can add new options to the YAML header and then use the same trick so they are used by the LaTeX template.
+12. You can add new options to the YAML header and then use the same trick so they are used by the LaTeX template.
 For example, add a new option called “abstract” and write some text, like this:

     ``` yaml
     ---